skjolber/3d-bin-container-packing/README.md

 [Apache 2.0].
 Social media preview by [pch.vector on www.freepik.com](https://www.freepik.com/free-photos-vectors/people).

 # History
+ * 3.0.0: Add support for a limited number of containers (i.e. max 2 of type A and 1 of type B).
  * 2.1.4: Fix issue #574
  * 2.1.3: Fix nullpointer
  * 2.1.2: Tidy up, i.e. remove warnings, nuke some dependencies.